jmcook1186/BrightLink/README.md

    See instructions [here](https://faucet.kovan.network/) and [here](https://docs.chain.link/docs/acquire-link/)

+5. Google Earth Engine
+   you need a GEE account and the GEE packages installed in the development environment

+6. GIT
+   A Github account with the auth token in .env

 ## Testing

 Testing is achieved using pytest in brownie.
 I have not yet written any mocks, so all tests use the contracts deployed on the Kovan testnet.
 Fixtures (configuration common to all tests) are defined in conftest.py and unit tests are defined in test_flood_insurance.py.
 To run the tests from the terminal, navigate to the project folder, then: